An introduction to the Interface Diagram and how it works.

 You add content to a page by adding in tiles.

 Tiles are the building blocks which you use to add content to a page.
 Each tile is a distinct or separate piece of functionality in your page.
 When you are adding a tile to your page, you will see a range of options available for you.
-Different behaviours will have front-facing tiles which you can use (i.e. CRUD), and there is also the option for a custom tile.
+Different extensions will have front-facing tiles which you can use (i.e. Data table), and there is also the option for a custom tile.

 With your page selected (highlighted in green), you can select any of the available tiles to add a new piece of functionality to your page.